signalogic/SigSRF_SDK/README.md

 <a name="RunNotes"></a>
 ## Run Notes

-Docker containers are pre-configured with ready-to-run EdgeStream executables.
+Docker containers are pre-configured with ready-to-run Mediashark™ executables.
 For Rar packages, the install script builds executables as its last step -- <i>if that fails for any reason, make sure you initially rebuild the demo and reference apps before running them.
 This is important, as the Makefiles look for system configuration (such as OS distro version, tools version, libraries like libmvec, and packages like ALSA and Kaldi), and then set compiler defines based on what's found on the system.</i>

 Reference applications limits are listed below.
 The iaTest and paTest apps do not have a functionality limit. mediaMin and mediaTest app functionality is limited as follows: